proxmox/proxmox-yew-widget-toolkit/README.md

     export PATH="$HOME/dart-sass:$PATH"

-Note: In therory, Trunk downloads and use dart-sass automatically.
+Note: In theory, Trunk downloads and use dart-sass automatically.
 To use it inside hooks you still have to put the download directory into your path:

     export PATH="$HOME/.cache/trunk/sass-1.50.0:$PATH"